-Mike and I snuck down to Sanibel for a few days.
-We crunched our toes in the sand, played in the gulf, collected shells and even caught a couple of sunrises.
-While I was reading some magazines on the beach, I came across this tempting Peach Chutney Pizza with Prosciutto in Coastal Living Magazine.
+Mike and I snuck down to Sanibel for a few days and while I was reading some magazines on the beach, I came across this oh-so-tempting Peach Chutney Pizza with Prosciutto in Coastal Living Magazine.

-The prosciutto and the peaches play very well together with that super tasty flavor combination of sweet and salty.
+The prosciutto and the peaches play very well together with their sweet and salty flavors.
 The kick of the red onion and crushed red pepper flakes introduces a nice touch of spiciness and the tangy goat cheese pretty much ties it all together.

 PEACH CHUTNEY PIZZA WITH PROSCIUTTO